- Dates: June 29 - July 14, 2023

-- Organizers: CHS Greece, in cooperation with Harvard's Committee on Degrees in Social Studies, and with the support of Harvard's Minda de Gunzburg Center for European Studies
+- Organized by: CHS Greece, in cooperation with Harvard's Committee on Degrees in Social Studies, and with the support of Harvard's Minda de Gunzburg Center for European Studies

-- Open to: Harvard College students (up to six positions per year)
+- Open to: Harvard College students (sophomores, juniors, or seniors–up to 4 positions)

 About the internship

-Up to six Harvard College students serve as Teaching Fellows (TFs) for the CHS High School Summer Program (HSSP) in Greece.
-TFs collaborate with the HSSP faculty members and participate in planning, coordinating, and teaching of the two-week HSSP seminar.
-The first phase of the internship consists of preparation in Cambridge, MA, during the spring semester, and the second phase refers to teaching of the seminar itself in Nafplio.
+The CHS seeks up to 4 Harvard College students to serve as Teaching Fellows (TFs) for the CHS High School Summer Program (HSSP) in Greece.
+TFs will support the HSSP faculty members and participate in planning, coordinating, and teaching a two-week seminar.
+The first phase of the internship will be the TFs' preparation preparation during the spring semester, and the second phase will be the program itself.

-- Guiding their reading activities and study hours
+- Teaching the high school students and guiding their reading activities and study hours

 - Planning group activities, simulation games, and discussions

 - Building and/or expanding the students' research skills and how to use Harvard's library e-resources

 - Helping the students design research projects and prepare final presentations